Skip to main content

 Academic

 A systems-biology perspective reveals that unresolved sleep debt functions as a chronic, low-grade systemic stressor that initiates a complex network of pathological changes.
-The are not the result of a single hormonal failure but emerge from the progressive degradation of interconnected physiological systems.
+The metabolic consequences are not the result of a single hormonal failure but emerge from the progressive degradation of interconnected physiological systems.

 At the core of this dysfunction lies the interplay between circadian misalignment, cellular inflammation, and profound alterations in endocrine signaling, which together create a feed-forward loop that drives the pathogenesis of metabolic syndrome.